Student-Athlete Resources

 Click here for a Strength and Conditioning Overview

-OUR TEAM PERFORMANCE DIETITIAN - sydney daley
+OUR TEAM PERFORMANCE DIETITIAN - Andrea Darby

 Sydney Daley is a Registered Dietitian and holds a board-certification as a Certified Specialist in Sports Dietetics.
 Originally from the state of Washington, she has worked with athletes at the University of Nevada Las Vegas, University of North Carolina, and – of course – University of Michigan.
 Sydney is passionate about helping our gymnasts develop good fueling habits, positive relationships with food, and customized nutrition plans to optimize sport performance.